 All termination notices must be on the form provided by Consumer and Business Services (CBS).

 If a resident refuses to leave after receiving written notice to do so you must make an application to the South Australian Civil & Administrative Tribunal (SACAT) for an order of eviction.

 If a resident has moved out and has left some belongings at the property you must keep all property, including personal documents safe for 14 days before you can dispose of them.
 Perishable foodstuffs can be disposed of immediately.

 You must not take or dispose of a resident's property because they owe you rent or other payments.

-If you are having a problem with a resident CBS can provide advice, information and can act as an independent third party to help you resolve the problem.
+If you are having a problem with a resident CBS can provide advice and information to help you resolve the problem.

 Community Mediation Services can provide free and independent mediation services to help you and the resident to come to a mutually acceptable solution.